How to Sleep With Lower Back Pain: The Best Positions to Try

 If lower back pain disrupts your daily life, you're not alone.
-In 2020, it affected over 600 million people and is the leading cause of disability worldwide, according to the World Health Organization.(1)
+In 2020, it affected over 600 million people and causes more non-fatal health loss (disability) than any other condition, according to the World Health Organization.(1)

 Yet knowing you're in good company doesn’t make it less of a struggle.
 You hope for sleep to offer refuge, but finding a comfortable sleeping position, falling asleep and staying asleep can be as challenging as pain management during the day.

-This article explores the kinds of lumbar pain, effective sleeping positions and practical tips for sleeping with less pain.
+This article explores the kinds of lower back pain (also known as lumbar pain), helpful sleeping positions and practical tips for minimizing pain.

 Key Takeaways